 Once you reach this viewpoint the rest of the way to the summit follows the eastern side of the ridgeline.
 At an average speed you can reach the top in 4 – 5 hours from Rifugio Coldai.

 The summit is wide, open and a great place for a snack.
 If you have good views take photos immediately because clouds can build up rapidly at this elevation.

 Try to locate lake Alleghe from the top.
-It's almost 2000 meters (or 6500 feet) lower than the top and It looks so small from the summit, that I couldn't believe it's the same lake!
+It's almost 2000 meters (or 6500 feet) lower and it looks miniscule from the summit, I honestly couldn't believe it was the same lake!